Net-hacker/Whatsapp-Messages-Sender-Python/README.md

 and then run the script

-in the script you write the phone number (i am from Germany so if you not from Germany you have to change the prefix in the code) and (the telephone number may not contain spaces)
+in the script you write the phone number (you have to set your own prefix) and (the telephone number may not contain spaces)

 then write your message